 - Sea salt or kosher salt

-- 1 pound paccheri or other short pasta (see Note)
+- 1 pound paccheri (see LC Note above) or other short pasta, such as penne or rigatoni

 - 1/8 teaspoon crushed saffron threads